-Employees of hotels of both the cities feel that "Number of guest complaints received" and "Percentage of repeat guests generated" are the most suitable parameters for measurement of employee productivity in Hotel industry.
+Employees of Pune hotels feel that "Percentage of repeat guests generated" and "Basis of revenue generation" are the most suitable parameters for measurement of employee productivity in Hotel industry.
+Whereas, employees in Bangalore hotels feel "Number of guest complaints received" and "Average number of guest satisfaction points generated" are the most suitable ones.